How To Draft a Contract: 6 Steps to Follow

 Step 4.
 Lay Out the Consequences

 Breach of contract and negligence claims are common in the business world.
 Ensure that you let customers know what penalties are on the line for non-payment or non-delivery.
-Ensure that you insert the term “null and avoid” into this section as appropriate so that you no longer have to work with individuals who don’t fulfill their contractual obligations.
+Ensure that you insert the term “null and void” into this section as appropriate so that you no longer have to work with individuals who don’t fulfill their contractual obligations.

 Step 5.
 Determine Dispute Resolution Terms